meta-word/RingSocket/README.md

 * `"outbound_ring_buf_size"`: The initial size in bytes of each app/worker pair's ring buffer with which app threads relay outgoing WebSocket messages to worker threads.
 Default: `134217728` (i.e., 128 MB)
-* `"wrefs_elem_c"`: The initial number of elements of each worker thread's array of write references, with which they keep track of the extent to which recipients have received their copies of outgoing WebSocket messages.
+* `"owrefs_elem_c"`: The initial number of elements of each worker thread's array of outbound write references, with which they keep track of the extent to which recipients have received their copies of outgoing WebSocket messages.
   Default: `10000`
 * `"epoll_buf_elem_c"`: Determines the number of epoll events each worker thread can store during each call to `epoll_wait()`.
 Default: `100`